dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 });
 ```

-> **Note: Check out the app.
+> **Note:** Run the app.
 Nothing seems to appear again.
 Yes, nothing shows because our database is currently empty.

 Let's add data to the database.
 We can decide to enter data from the mongo console via the terminal or we can write a script.
 The former is very tedious.